Copyright © 2021 Somenek + Pittman MD. All rights reserved.

 KerafactorTM is a high concentration topical treatment that delivers growth factors and skin proteins that help promote stronger, smoother, thicker, and fuller looking hair.
 Dr. Somenek combines this with superficial microneedling to allow penetration of the essential growth factors into the scalp.

 Dr. Somenek also uses several topical shampoo formulations that are designed to address certain types of hair loss.
 There are those that have general thinning of the hair versus others that are undergoing acute, dramatic shedding of their hair.
-Two different compounded blends of shampoo are available for each respective cause of hair loss.
+Two different compounded blends of shampoo are available for each respective cause.
 Depending on the condition being treated, Dr. Somenek may prescribe this to you as well.

 Other treatment options may be available depending on the type of hair loss that you are experiencing.